ejsiron/Poshery/Docs/Get-CimDistantAssociation.md

 Traces CIM associations from the supplied instance, searching for an instance with the name specified in ResultClass.

 Instead of following each path to its end before moving to the next, the search moves laterally.
-It checks all first level associations first, then all second-level associations, etc. until it reaches the specified maximum depth.
+It checks all first-level associations, then all second-level associations, etc. until it finds no more unchecked associations or reaches the specified maximum depth.

 Due to the behavior of the native CIM cmdlets, searches proceed radially.
 They do not distinguish between "antecedent" and "descendant" associations.
 To prevent infinite recursion, the search will skip an instance whose associations have already been checked.